Lirio, Lombardy

-Lirio is a comune (municipality) in the Province of Pavia in the Italian region Lombardy, located about 50 km south of Milan and about 20 km southeast of Pavia.
-As of 31 December 2004, it had a population of 153 and an area of 1.7 km².
+Lirio is a former comune (municipality) in the Province of Pavia in the Italian region Lombardy, located about 50 km south of Milan and about 20 km southeast of Pavia.
+As of 31 December 2004, it had a population of 153 and an area of 1.7 km2.

-Lirio borders the following municipalities: Montalto Pavese, Montecalvo Versiggia, Pietra de' Giorgi, Santa Maria della Versa.
+Lirio bordered the following municipalities: Montalto Pavese, Montecalvo Versiggia, Pietra de' Giorgi, Santa Maria della Versa.

+On 31 January 2026, it was annexed to the Montalto Pavese comune.